AxiomOfChoices/Typst/TA/Winter 2024/Math 240/Midterm review.typ

 + This is a function, but it is not a function to ${1,2,3}$ since $f(1) = 5$.
 ]

-= Function Properties and Cardinality
+= Topic 8 - Function Properties and Cardinality
 == Question 15
 <question-15>
 For each of the following functions, state and prove whether it is injective and whether it is surjective.